softwaremill/asamal/README.md

 Asamal has a good support for i18n.
 The bundle "messages.properties" has to be always available.

-Inside your controller you can call a method on the controller called `getFromMessageBundle(String key, Object... params)` which will return formatted message that can optionaly use parameters.
+Inside your controller you can call a method on the controller called `getFromMessageBundle(String key, Object... params)` which will return formatted message that can optionally use parameters.

 In your velocity templates instance of `pl.softwaremill.asamal.i18n.Messages` is available as **$m**.